JacobMannix/cloudflare-analytics-notification/README.md

 # Cloudflare Analytics Notification

-Sends you a daily webhook notification with the most recent Cloudflare analytics for your website.
+A python script that sends a daily webhook notification (Discord message) with the most recent Cloudflare analytics for your website.

 ### Cloudflare API Repo:
 - [python-cloudflare](https://www.github.com/cloudflare/python-cloudflare)